ABOUT META

 Our mission

-To reduce the time, cost and risks faced by marine energy developers in order to accelerate growth in the sector, whilst complementing the existing test centre network present across the UK including the two Welsh Demonstration Zones.
+We work alongside and complement the existing test centre network across the UK, including the two Welsh Demonstration Zones.

 Why Wales?